Start an Agricultural Pesticides Trading Business in Dubai

 Storage and handling of packaged crop-protection chemicals

-It is important to note that the licence covers trading activities only.
-Manufacturing or formulation of pesticides requires a separate industrial licence and additional regulatory approvals.
+It is important to note that the license covers trading activities only.
+Manufacturing or formulation of pesticides requires a separate industrial license and additional regulatory approvals.

 Key Infographic: Agricultural Pesticides Trading at a Glance